periph/website/site/content/index.md

    registry](https://periph.io/x/periph#Register).
    - e.g. a user can inject a custom driver to expose more pins, headers, etc.
-     A USB device (like an FT232H) can expose headers _in addition_ to the headers found on the host.
+     A USB device (like an FT232H) can expose headers _in addition_ to the headers found on the board.
 6. The drivers must use the fastest possible implementation.
    - e.g. both [allwinner](https://periph.io/x/periph/host/allwinner) and
      [bcm283x](https://periph.io/x/periph/host/bcm283x) leverage [sysfs